dalsgaard/js-in-the-browser/docs/file-api.md

 ### readyState

-The state of the reader.
+Returns the state of the reader.

 ```javascript
 reader.readyState;
 ```

-The Reader can be in one of the following states.
+The reader can be in one of the following states.

-- EMPTY
+- EMPTY (0)
-- LOADING
+- LOADING (1)
-- DONE
+- DONE (2)

 ```javascript
 FileReader.DONE; // -> 2